Skip to content

 • open source over black box — the tool itself should be inspectable and patchable

-• environment as code — agent classes should live in normal git repos with normal code review
+• environment as code — roles should live in normal git repos with normal code review

 • workspace boundaries as first-class objects — file access should be an explicit operator decision